Looking for the best outdoor dining in Charlotte NC? Enjoy dinner or drinks al fresco from our list of some of the best patios in Charlotte.

 Speaking of gorgeous gardens (and also wine!) another one of my favorite patios in Charlotte is Rosie’s Coffee and Wine Garden.

-Located in McGill Rose Garden (and named after a cat!), Rosie’s is open daily serving coffee, wine and a small selection of snacks (but you can bring your own picnic too).
+Located in McGill Rose Garden on N Davidson St. (and named after a cat!), Rosie’s is open daily serving coffee, wine and a small selection of snacks (but you can bring your own picnic too).
+They also occasionally have food trucks visit!

-Their small, cozy storefront is currently only open for ordering, and then take your beverage of choice out to the garden to explore!
+They have a small, cozy store front and cafe where you can order, and then take your beverage of choice out to the garden to explore!
 The roses bloom in May and October, but the garden is gorgeous any time of year!

 Camp North End is way more than a patio, it’s bustling hub featuring 76 acres of outdoor space, art, curated retailers, and yes, food!

-I highly recommend carving out a couple hours to walk around and explore the campus, and then start or end your adventure with a bite and a beverage.
+I highly recommend carving out a couple hours to walk around and explore the campus of Charlotte’s newest hot spot, and then start or end your adventure with a bite and a beverage.
 Camp North End also hosts special events, pop ups, markets and live music, so check out their website and social media to see what’s coming up!

 For food and drink options, Camp North End is home to four different outdoor food stalls, a full service restaurant, brewery, coffee shop, speciality food retailers and mobile bars:

-Leah & Louise: A juke joint owned by James Beard nominated Chef Greg Collier and his wife, Subrina, serving modern interpretations of Southern classics from the Mississippi River Valley foodways.
+- Leah & Louise: A juke joint owned by James Beard nominated Chef Greg Collier and his wife, Subrina, serving modern interpretations of Southern classics from the Mississippi River Valley foodways.
+They have a small front patio that overlooks the Mount District and it’s fun to watch the action while you eat.

-Babe & Butcher (opening soon): Custom charcuterie, crudite, fruit, and dessert boxes, boards and grazing tables.
+- Babe & Butcher: Custom charcuterie, crudite, fruit, and dessert boxes, boards and grazing tables.

-NoDa Company Store, a fixture of the popular arts neighborhood in an old millworker’s house and artist’s private residence, is part neighborhood general store and part party at a friend’s house.
+NoDa Company Store, in Charlotte’s NoDa neighborhood, is a fixture of the popular arts neighborhood.
+Iin an old millworker’s house and artist’s private residence, NoDa Company Store is part neighborhood general store and part party at a friend’s house.
 The welcoming, funky vibe is everything you want in a neighborhood bar, complete with a sprawling patio out back with porch swings and picnic tables.

 NoDa Company Store has a variety of beverage options including local beer, wine, prosseco and seltzer, but the stars (must order) are the house made sangrias made with seasonal fruits and the signature NoDa colada, which also comes in slushee form.